 - An ounce (28.35g) serving equals approximately 167 pine nut kernels.

-Different from most other types of nuts, pistachios are usually sold still in their shell.
+Unlike most other types of nuts, pistachios are typically sold in their shells.

-These nuts originate from the Middle East, but the primary producers of pistachios are Iran and the United States (31).
+Originating from the Middle East, the primary producers of pistachios are now Iran and the United States (33).

 - Calories: 159 kcal